bennycode/coinbase-pro-node/README.md

 ## Features

-Advantages over the [official counterpart][3]:

-- **Alive.** Not archived and ready-only.
-Pull Requests are welcome!
 - **Typed.** Source code is 100% TypeScript.
 No need to install external typings.
-- **Tested.** Code coverage is at 100%.
-No surprises when using it.
+- **Tested.** Code coverage is 100%.
+No surprises when using "coinbase-pro-node".
 - **Robust.** WebSocket reconnection is built-in.
 No problems if your Wi-Fi is gone.
-- **Easy-to-use.** HTTP requests are easy to customize.
-HMAC signing and JSON formatting is already included.
+- **Easy-to-use.** HTTP client with Promise API.
+No callbacks required.
+- **Maintained.** Automated security updates.
+No threats from outdated dependencies.

 ## Installation